ONSdigital/rm-survey-service/README.md

 * Providing the classifier types applicable to a survey

 ## Prerequisites
-Install the [Go PostgreSQL driver]() using `go get github.com/lib/pq` Install the [Gorilla Mux URL router](http://www.gorillatoolkit.org/pkg/mux) using `go get github.com/gorilla/mux`
+* Install the [Go PostgreSQL driver]() using `go get github.com/lib/pq`
+* Install the [Gorilla Mux URL router](http://www.gorillatoolkit.org/pkg/mux) using `go get github.com/gorilla/mux`

 ## Running
-From $GOPATH, use `go run src/github.com/onsdigital/rm-survey-service/survey-api/main.go &` to start the Survey service in the background.
-The following environment variables may be overriden:
+From `$GOPATH`, use `go run src/github.com/onsdigital/rm-survey-service/survey-api/main.go &` to start the Survey service in the background.
+The following environment variables may be overridden:

 <table>
   <thead>